lflores/spring-maven-tasks/README.md

-# spring-maven-tasks
+# Spring-maven-tasks
-This is a demo of API and UI to manage ToDo tasks
+This is a demo of API and UI to manage ToDo tasks.

 ## Tasks API
 REST API for TODO Task CRUD